 Based on Stimson's commitment to professional development, expectations for interns are high.
 In return, interns can expect a challenging environment which will prepare them for full time employment in a professional setting.

 Internships are volunteer experience only.
 All internships are unpaid (transportation may be reimbursable.)
+Applicants must be able to live and work legally in the United States.

 Generally, internship applications are posted for three cycles: fall, winter/spring, and summer.
 Applications begin the review process on the following (approximate) dates: